RaulPPelaez/UAMMD/README.md

 ##USAGE

+If you dont have cub (thrust comes bundled with the CUDA installation) clone or download the v1.5.2 (see dependencies).
+The whole cub repository uses 175mb, so I advice to download the v1.5.2 zip only.
+The Makefile expects to find cub in /usr/local/cub, but you can change it.
+CUB doesnt need to be compiled.

 Hardcode the configuration in main.cpp, set number of particles, size of the box, dt and time of the simulation.

 The particles will start in a cubic lattice unless an initial configuration is readed using psystem->write(fileName);

 Then compile with make and run

+You may need to adequate the Makefile to you particular system

 ##DEPENDENCIES